-The Department offers four certificates within our field of study:
+The Department offers five certificates within our field of study:

 - Certificate in Advanced Pedagogy in Agriculture